 The Negros Occidental Impact 2025

-In the end, the project will be a catalyst in the housing sector that will:
+The NOI25 Project aims to be a catalyst in the housing sector that will:

 The Leadership Coalition

 The Negros Occidental Impact 2025 Leadership Coalition is composed of relevant stakeholders that will support the project goals and objectives through the conception, development, and implementation of innovative and scalable concepts that will significantly improve the chances of low-income households in Negros Occidental to access decent and disaster-resilient houses.
 It will provide multi-sectoral support and work with different stakeholders to address the needs of the communities.
 The vision for the coalition is to facilitate the creation of an enabling environment that will support low-income and informal settler families in accessing decent and disaster-resilient housing options.
 Watch the Coalition Manifesto.

 The partner families of NOI25 are informal settlers and low-income families earning daily wage income or rank and file employees who do not have the financial capacity to buy or build safe and disaster-resilient homes on their own.
 The beneficiary selection criteria include:

 - Head of the family and must be below 60 years old at the time of filing of the application

 - Must not be a registered lot owner anywhere in the country